Divyanshutiwari102/netwatch-dpi-system/README.md

 - This system operates in **PCAP Analysis Mode** in the cloud.
 - Blocking is implemented as **rule-based filtering on analyzed traffic**.
-- Live packet interception is not supported in deployment environments like Vercel.
+- Live packet interception is not supported in deployment environments like Vercel. why :
+ > In cloud deployments, raw packet capture is restricted due to sandboxing and security limitations.
+Hence, NetWatch operates in PCAP replay mode for demonstration.
 ---

 ## 🎯 Key Features Demonstrated